Skip to content

 -L myname@mydomain.com password`

-3. Check your available assets:
+3. Check your available connectors:

 -l

-4. Install asset:
+4. Install connector:

 -I coreflux_ethernetipmqtt